Coduhuey/ChatGPT-Prompt-Plugin-For-Obsidian/README.md

 ### Chatbox To Ask ChatGPT Further Questions

 It'd be a bad ChatGPT plugin if you couldn't communicate directly with it.

-It's the best feature of ChatGPT after all.
+Useful feature so users can ask further questions after the prompt.

 ### One Conversation Per Note